clebert/batis/README.md

 wanted to use this kind of reactive programming in other areas as well.
 Therefore I wrote Batis...

+**Note:** With [Loxia](https://github.com/clebert/loxia), I try to shed more light on the modeling of finite-state automata using Batis agents or React Hooks.

 ## Terminology

 There are two main entities in this library, hosts and agents.